sterling-group/hpc-setup/iqmol-guide/README.md

 4. **The following steps may need to be done if prompted:**

-   - Upon submission, a prompt may appear to add the server to known hosts.
-Click **OK**.
+   - Upon submission, a prompt may appear to add the Host to the known hosts file.
+Click **YES**.
    - If using password authentication, enter your **NetID password** when prompted.

 5. **Choose a Folder Name for your job files.** **Note:** Do not use spaces in the folder name.